KnpLabs/KnpPaginatorBundle/README.md

 - Does not require initializing specific adapters
 - Can be customized in any way needed, etc.: pagination view, event subscribers.
 - Possibility to add custom filtering, sorting functionality depending on request parameters.
-- Separation of conserns, paginator is responsible for generating the pagination view only, pagination view - for representation purposes.
+- Separation of concerns, paginator is responsible for generating the pagination view only, pagination view - for representation purposes.

 **Note:** using multiple paginators requires setting the **alias** in order to keep non